neo-diego-beltran/request-reviewers/README.md

 ### Request Reviewers

-This is a GitHub action for adding reviewers to your PRs, you can group them by teams and apply a tag on your PR to add that team as reviewers
+This is a GitHub action for adding reviewers to your PRs.
+You can add teams and individuals as reviewers by Labels.

+- Add action to your `.github/workflows`.
+- Add config yml `.github/`.
+- You need to create a Label ex. `TEAM_A`.
+- In your config yml file you will need to add the `TEAM_A` label and add your teams or individuals.
+- When you open a new PR you will need to add the `TEAM_A` label to add the reviewers.

 #### Inputs